-As per expected, we got the frame for the new home and roof build just in time!
+As per expected, Nuan and get family got the frame for the new home and roof build just in time!
 The rains were late enough this year that, despite a late start, we were blessed with sunny skies.

-Thank you evryone who has donated so far!
-We will continue to fundraise through monsoon season so we are ready to go as soon as the skies clear once agaon.
+Thank you everyone who has donated so far!
+We will continue to fundraise through monsoon season so we are ready to go as soon as the skies clear once again.

 Even though Nuan works full time and makes more than minimum wage, the steady income they get is not enough to fully support the family.
 Nuan and Jong live day to day, focusing on how to keep their boys fed, clothed, and educated.
 They hardly have enough money to survive, much less keep up with home renovations.

 The home leaks inside anytime it rains, water dropping dangerously close to electical wiring, on the clothing of the family that is hanging to dry, and on family members as they sleep.
 During monsoon season they do not have a place to feel dry, comfortable, and safe from the elements.

 Mundo Exchange and our partners Laekplian Lokgatat are teaming up with village leaders, neighbors, and the community to install a new roof for Nuan and her family.

 After speaking with builders and other skilled members of the community, we have a cost estimate of about 64,000 baht for labor and materials.

 – change the posts from wood, which is now weak after being eaten by termites, to most likey steel or some other metal.

 – install medium grade metal sheets on the roof to replace the old and disintegrated tin she has now.

 – possibly change the design of the roof to be more cost effective as well as safer and better at redirecting the rain.